msydneyslaga/rlp/docs/src/references/gm-state-transitions.rst

 ***************

 1. A sneaky trick to enable sharing of :code:`NNum` nodes.
-We note that the global environment is a mapping of :code:`Name` objects (i.e. identifiers) to heap addresses.
-Strings of digits are not considered valid identifiers!
+We note that the global environment is a mapping of plain old strings to heap addresses.
+   Strings of digits are not considered valid identifiers, so putting them on the global environment will never conflict with a supercombinator!
 We abuse this by modifying Core Rule 2 to update the global environment with the new node's address.
 Consider how this rule might impact garbage collection (remember that the environment is intended for *globals*).

 .. math::
    \gmrule
    { \mathtt{PushInt} \; n : i
    & s
+   & d
    & h
    & m
    }
    { i
    & a : s
+   & d
    & h
    \begin{bmatrix}
         a : \mathtt{NNum} \; n